 GROUPS AND WORKSHOPS

-Our Don't Cancel that Class program offers instructors the opportunity to invite a counselor to speak to your class when you will be absent.
+Our Don't Cancel that Class program (see above) offers instructors the opportunity to invite a counselor to speak to your class when you will be absent.
 Call us for more information.

 HOW TO CONTACT US